franciscoreuque-hub/airflow-demo/README.md

 ---

 ## Summary
-**Short description for a CV / portfolio:**
-> *Currently I'm running a containerized Apache Airflow DAG that uses Selenium to scrape product data from a dynamic e-commerce site.*
+> *This repo was thought for demostrate how to get running a containerized Apache Airflow DAG that uses Selenium to scrape product data from a dynamic e-commerce site.*

 ---